ssvictorlin/MyDayBook/README.md

 # RehabDiary

-This is the app for Ubicomp Lab RehabDiary phone application
+This is the app for RehabDiary project